JerseyXS/Interactive-Lab-Hub/Lab 2/README.md

 ## Prep for Part 2

 1. Pick up remaining parts for kit.
+Done

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+One piece of feedback I got from Hortense on my prototype was implementing the concept of state-management of my clock.
+Instead of having to hold down the button to change the color, I was given the recommendation to manage a color state and font state using a separate variable.
+This insight gave me the ability to implement my vision for the updated screen clock.
+I created two list objects to hold the different fonts and colors I wanted to display.
+In the while loop, I changed the logic to allow the user to cycle through each state upon a button press.

+Additionally, I was told by another peer, Shivani, that the some colors of the clock on the screen were hard to read.
+This makes sense since the screen is black, and darker colors would not have as much contrast.
+I was given the suggestion to add lighter colors to my prototype to improve readability for the user.

 # Lab 2 Part 2